DustinKeovanna/cse15l-lab-reports/lab report1.md

 Hello.class  Hello.java  lecture1  messages  README

 ```
 This shows lecture1 being an input for the ls command.
 The markdown shows how within the lecture1 folder, there exist five files in the folder.
+No error occurs and the current directory was /lecture1.

 (given a file path as an argument)
 ```